Sample-Efficient Hypergradient Estimation for Decentralized Bi-Level Reinforcement Learning: Experiments

 \paragraph{Baselines} We consider the following baselines: \textsc{Naive-PGD}, \textsc{HPGD (MC)}, and \textsc{HPGD (TD)}.
 In continuous state settings, \citet{Thoma2024-em} implement \textsc{HPGD} by estimating the follower's value function gradient using a function approximator rather than additional trajectories, estimating the gradient as a vector-valued function in the cumulative form of \eqref{eq:nablaQF}.
 This implementation does not rely on an oracle.
 However, the learning cost of the vector-valued function increases with higher-dimensional leader parameters. \textsc{HPGD} estimates the leader's Q-function via Monte-Carlo estimation in \textsc{HPGD (MC)} and via the TD-method with neural networks in \textsc{HPGD (TD)}.
 Note that \textsc{SoBiRL} is inapplicable here because the leader parameterizes the transitions.

-\paragraph{Results} Figure~\ref{fig:env_3_2_SR_1_0_EC_0_5_IC_0_1_AC_0_1_return_UL_no_outliers} displays the results.
-Note that \textsc{HPGD (oracle)} uses additional trajectories of size $10^4$ per outer iteration generated by the oracle. \textsc{BC-HG} achieves the highest convergence in the fewest iterations. \textsc{Naive-PGD} shows more gradual improvement, suggesting that while partial derivative information is useful in this non-competitive task, it is insufficient without hypergradient information. \textsc{HPGD} exhibits slower improvement or even degradation with certain hyperparameters.
+\paragraph{Results} Figure~\ref{fig:env_3_2_SR_1_0_EC_0_5_IC_0_1_AC_0_1_return_UL_no_outliers} displays the results. \textsc{BC-HG} achieves the highest convergence in the fewest iterations. \textsc{Naive-PGD} shows more gradual improvement, suggesting that while partial derivative information is useful in this non-competitive task, it is insufficient without hypergradient information. \textsc{HPGD} exhibits slower improvement or even degradation with certain hyperparameters.
 These results imply that the estimation accuracy of the follower's value gradient was insufficient for the 8-dimensional leader parameter.
 Given that the learning cost of the value gradient increases with the dimensionality of the leader parameter, \textsc{BC-HG} is more scalable.
 See Appendix~\ref{apdx:building_thermal_control} for more results.